-And, by following my 36 first engineering job tips, you can speed up your learning.
-You’ll learn from my mistakes, and what I’ve observed from many engineers around me.
-A win-win!
+By following these 36 tips for your first engineering job, you can speed up your learning process.
+You’ll learn from my mistakes and observations of many engineers around me.
+It’s a win-win situation!

 Which of my first engineering job tips do you find the most helpful?
 Do you have any first engineering job tips to share?

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.